 A virtual journey into the brain

-Participants were challenged to orient themselves in a shopping mall recreated in virtual reality.
-After familiarizing themselves with different shops and their locations, they were asked to mentally simulate walking from one shop to another.
+Participants were challenged to orient themselves in a shopping center reconstructed in virtual reality.
+After familiarizing themselves with different stores and their locations, they were asked to do a mental simulation of the route from one store to another.
 During this activity, the presence of theta waves suggested that the brain internally generates these waves using memory.

 An ocean of brainwaves